 Kyrgyzstan offers visa-free travel for travelers of 69 countries.
-Others can make use of the e-visa system or will have to apply through an embassy.
+Others can get a visa on arrival, make use of the e-visa system or will have to apply through an embassy.
 An additional letter of invitation is needed for passport holders of certain countries.

 Visa-free travel